nathancunn/nathancunn.github.io/_posts/2018-11-09-foldable-phones.md

 Or, maybe we could sacrifice having some bezels on the tablet screen?
 If we have no bezel on the phone screen, then the tablet's maximum width is twice the phone's width (plus a little for the folding mechanism).
-If we're sticking to our 18:9 guns here the absolute best we can do here is a tablet screen with width 18, and height 9, i.e. literally the phone's screen but in landscape.
-So, even if we settle for bezels on the tablet side, or even just black bars when watching movies, we won't be watching on a screen any bigger than what we already have.
+If we're sticking to our 18:9 guns, the absolute best we can do here is a tablet screen with width 18, and height 9 i.e. literally the phone's screen but in landscape.
+Even if we settle for bezels on the tablet side, or even just black bars when watching movies, we won't be watching on a screen any bigger than what we already have.